msholappa/MH-PWP/sportbet-app/README.md

   4. Start times for games to allow betting only before the game has begun.

-  5. PUT method for bets updates (update now via POST, non-standard approach)
+  5. BetItem resource and PUT method for bet updates (now add/edit via POST, non-standard approach)

   6. Member e-mail support and automatic betting status e-mails whenever new game result is input.